 Step 1: Determine and Set Z-offset

-After installing the new firmware and the BL Touch you your printers, to use the auto-leveling capabilities we have to first determine the Z-offset required
+After installing the new firmware and the BL Touch /CR Touch on your printer, to use the auto-leveling capabilities we have to first determine the Z-offset required

 First, auto-home the printer.
 From the main menu, select “Prepare > Auto home”.
 You will realize that the printer now homes to the center of the bed instead of the bottom corner.